josmar-crwdstffng/angular/aio/content/guide/http.md

 The `ConfigComponent` injects the `ConfigService` and calls the `getConfig` service method.

-Because the service method returns an `Observable` of configuration data, the component *subscribes* to the method's return value.
+Because the service method returns an `Observable` of configuration data, the component *subscribes* to the return value of the method.
 The subscription callback performs minimal post-processing.
-It copies the data fields into the component's `config` object, which is data-bound in the component template for display.
+It copies the data fields into the `config` object of the component, which is data-bound in the component template for display.

 <code-example header="app/config/config.component.ts (showConfig v.1)" path="http/src/app/config/config.component.ts" region="v1"></code-example>